How to watch Big Brother 23 online: stream BB USA 2021 from anywhere

 That's not all that's different this year, either.
 The format for Big Brother 23 is putting an emphasis on being a team player as HouseGuests will be split into teams, with contestants vying to become Team Captains and therefore able to choose who joins their team.
 Anyone else getting flashbacks to being picked last in gym?

-Promising plenty of other twists, along with the usual drama that comes with throwing 16 complete strangers together, we've got all the information on how to watch Big Brother 23 2021 where you are below.
+Promising plenty of other twists, along with the usual drama that comes with throwing 16 complete strangers who have to live together, we've got all the information on how to watch Big Brother 23 2021 where you are below.

 - Soccer instead?
 Here's how to watch Euro 2020